dgatf/msrc/README.md

 Adjust sensor ratio: *1000 / output sensitivity (mV/A)*

+To get battery consumption add a new sensor:

+- Type: Calculated
+- Formula: Consumption
+- Sensor: Curr

 ## Configuration

 The configuration is modified with a lua script (X7, X9, X-lite and Horus with openTx 2.2 or higher)